 Finding sake kasu is probably the trickiest part.
 The best bets are Japanese stores in the fridge section, if you don’t live in Japan.
 You have a higher chance of finding them in the late winter as the sake making season approaching the end.
 They are also the most fresh around that time.

-- 4 tbsp soya sauce (Gluten-free option: use gluten-free soya sauce or Tamari instead)
+- 4 tablespoons soya sauce Gluten-free option: use gluten-free soya sauce or Tamari

-- 1 lb skinless and boneless chicken thigh
+- 1 pound skinless and boneless chicken thigh

 - This is a great prepare ahead of time dish for camping and BBQ.